 However, there are several situations that provide prosecutors more time.
 When the statute of limitations is extended, or when the clock is “paused,” this is known as tolling.
-The statute of limitations for a drug crime can toll while there is prosecution bending, when you are absent from the state, and when you are a fugitive.
+The Pennsylvania statute of limitations for a drug crime can toll while there is prosecution bending, when you are absent from the state, and when you are a fugitive.

-If you believe it has been too long for the prosecutors to charge you with a drug crime, call our drug lawyers at Worgul, Sarna & Ness, Criminal Defense Attorneys as soon as possible.
+If you believe it has been too long for the prosecutors to charge you with a drug crime, call our drug lawyers near you at Worgul, Sarna & Ness, Criminal Defense Attorneys as soon as possible.
 If we find, after analyzing your case, that the statute of limitations has passed, then we will fight for the prosecutor to drop the charges or for the judge to dismiss them.

 Possible Greensburg Drug Crime Defenses

 When you are facing drug charges in Greensburg or elsewhere in Pennsylvania, there are several defenses that may benefit your case.
 The defense strategy that is most appropriate for you depends entirely on the evidence.
 Our drug lawyers will carefully analyze your situation to determine which defense may be most effective in gaining an acquittal or mitigate the consequences of a conviction.